 - 6 packs of nautical rope- This roll of 100′ sisal rope will be more than enough.

 - foam board or cardboard

-- bowl as large as you want your wreath to be (you will trace it on the foam board)
+- bowl or circle as large as you want your wreath to be (you will trace it on the foam board)

 - regular glue stick or liquid glue